-The PhD in Maternal and Child Health Epidemiology trains public health practitioners to carry out high-level analytic work, notably with state and local public health agencies.
+The PhD concentration in Maternal and Child Health Epidemiology trains public health practitioners to carry out high-level analytic work, notably with state and local public health agencies.
 PhD students gain background knowledge in reproductive/perinatal and pediatric epidemiology, and with the analytic and leadership skills necessary to enable them to engage in data based decision-making to promote the health of the maternal and child health population.
 Students are given the tools necessary to turn “data into information” to improve the health of women, children and families.

 The Center's mission is to train future and current professionals to address health inequities among women, children and families.
 Curricula are rigorous, evidence-based and steeped in social justice, practical experience, and collaboration with communities and various maternal and child health partners.
 The Center's goal is the development of local to global leaders focused on supporting the health and well-being of women, children and families.